JeremyBenson11/text-game-parser/README.md

 # notes

-Simple Parser is code designed for hande small-scale projects.
+Simple Parser is code designed to handle small-scale projects.
 It struggles with large-scale tasks that include object names with prepositions, causing confusion and interruptions in the parsing process.